Intramuscular Injection

 • When oral medications are contraindicated.

-• When Medication available form of Injectable I,g.
+• When Medication is available form of Injectable I,g.
 Vaccines,

 Contra Indication for IM Injection